 (3) such recommendations as the Secretary considers appropriate regarding current or additional environmental protection programs, initiatives, or policies that will balance the needs of production agriculture while addressing environmental concerns.

-(d) AUTHORIZATION OF APPROPRIATIONS.-There are hereby authorized to be appropriated annually not to exceed \$2,000,000 to
+(d) AUTHORIZATION OF APPROPRIATIONS.-There are hereby authorized to be appropriated annually not to exceed \$2,000,000 to carry out this subtitle.

 TITLE XV-AGRICULTURAL TRADE